MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-end-of-life-overview.md

 # SQL Server end of support options
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This article explains your options for addressing SQL Server products that have reached end of support or end of life.
+This article explains your options for addressing SQL Server products that have reached end of support.

 ## Understanding the SQL Server lifecycle